 Businesses are now expected to have a social media presence.
 A potential customer will no longer consult the Yellow Pages when looking for an estate agent.
 They will sit at their laptop and Google.

-A recent study (from The Social Habit) highlighted the connection between brand loyalty and social media followers, and the different habits among particular age groups.
+A study by The Social Habit highlighted the connection between brand loyalty and social media followers, and the different habits among particular age groups.
 If you know your target customers, you’ll be able to identify where to find them on social media.

 Social media is also an excellent way to reach key decision makers and identify new business opportunities.
 Facebook Ads can be used strategically to zero in on users by gender, age, location, interests, behaviour and LinkedIn can target company and job titles.
 Social done right also increases sales.
 Almost 75% of companies selling on social media increased their sales during a 12 month period.